Mad Max: Fury Road (comic book)

-Mad Max: Fury Road is a limited comic book series created by George Miller, Nico Lathouris and Mark Sexton.
-Serving as a prequel to the 2015 film of the same name, in addition to bridging the events of the film with Mad Max Beyond Thunderdome, the series focuses on several characters from the film at various points in their lives before it.
+Mad Max: Fury Road is a 2015 comic book limited series created by George Miller, Nico Lathouris and Mark Sexton.
+Serving as a prequel to the 2015 film of the same name, in addition to bridging the events of the film with the 1985 film Mad Max Beyond Thunderdome, the series focuses on several characters from the film at various points in their lives before it.

+Publication history

 The series consists of four issues.
 Beginning in May 2015, Vertigo published one issue per month, ending in August.
-A single-volume collection of all of the issues was published on 26 August.
-The reception of the series was mixed—some considered it unnecessary and poorly executed, and many harshly criticized the issue centred on Imperator Furiosa.
-However, the issue focused on Nux and Immortan Joe, and the two issues focused on Max Rockatansky were received more positively.
+A single volume collection of all of the issues was published on 26 August.
+The reception of the series was mixed.
+Some considered it unnecessary and poorly executed, and many harshly criticized the issue centered on Imperator Furiosa.
+The issue focused on Nux and Immortan Joe, and the two issues focused on Max Rockatansky were received more positively.

 Plot

-All of the prequel comics begin with an introduction by the “Wordburger”, an oral storyteller and historian.
-In each comic, the Wordburger is seen narrating the story of the respective protagonist to the residents of the Citadel, after it has been liberated from Immortan Joe's rule.